 Aristotle develops the doctrine of the mean in the course of his discussion of arête, excellence or virtue.
 The Aristotelian golden mean holds that a moral man should always stand at moderate of two extremes, at one end is excess, and at the other is deficiency.
 There must be a moderate position between these two extremes.
 The doctrine of mean is a central concept in Aristotle's virtue ethics.
 Virtue is the mean between two extremes of excess and deficiency.
-To Aristotle, this mean is an 'intermediate relative to us."
-Within the scholarly literature, the doctrine of the mean has been subjected to wide-ranging interpretations.
+To Aristotle, this mean is an 'intermediate relative to us."3 Within the scholarly literature, the doctrine of the mean has been subjected to wide-ranging interpretations.
 The diversity of interpretation is largely due to the ambiguity that Aristotle himself noticed in his fourth book on Nicomachean ethics.

 Aristotle's doctrine of the mean is introduced in Book II of the Nicomachean ethics by way of medical analogy.
 According to him when we eat too much or too little, we destroy our health.
 Excellence of character, like strength and health is destroyed by excess and deficiency but preserved by what is 'intermediate.'
-Aristotle's father was a physician, and medical concept and examples played an important and widely-recognized role in the philosophizing of Aristotle's day.
-In his days, health was seen or believed to be in balance of powers, in a mixture so constituted that none of its constituent elements eclipsed the other.
-Proper virtue, therefore, is
+Aristotle's father was a physician, and medical concept and examples played an important and widely-recognized role in the philosophizing of Aristotle's day.4 In his days, health was seen or believed to be in balance of powers, in a mixture so constituted that none of its constituent elements eclipsed the other.5 Proper virtue, therefore, is subtraction of what is excess, addition of what is wanting.
+Aristotle imports this way of thinking into his account of ethical excellence.
+For example, to Aristotle, what is